mastering-js/masteringjs.io/tutorials/node/pug2html.md

 **Note:** `fs-extra` uses node's `fs` module but has the added benefit of being neater since it does not require callback functions.

+Here is a simple pug to html converter for your use:

 <div id='pug'></div>
 <button onclick='pug2html()'>Turn Pug into HTML!</button>
 <div id='html'></div>